hopsoft/debounced/README.md

 often necessitate adding custom debounce functionality to your application.

 **What if you could simply listen for a debounced event instead?**
-Well... now you can.
+Now you can.

-Also, this technique pairs extremely well with libraries like [Stimulus](https://github.com/stimulusjs/stimulus) and [StimulusReflex](https://github.com/hopsoft/stimulus_reflex).
+This technique pairs extremely well with libraries like [Stimulus](https://github.com/stimulusjs/stimulus) and [StimulusReflex](https://github.com/hopsoft/stimulus_reflex).
+Here are some simple examples.

 ```erb
 <input type="text" data-controller="example" data-action="debounced:input->example#work">